richterleo/lm-auditing-test/README.md

 This repository supports two main workflows:

 1.  **Model Generation and Evaluation**: Generate outputs from language models for specific tasks and evaluate them using various metrics.
-2.  **Behavioral Auditing**: Run our auditing test to detect statistically significant changes in behavior between two models.
+2.  **Behavioral Auditing**: Run the auditing test to detect statistically significant changes in behavior between two models.

 ### 1. Model Generation and Evaluation